 Joseph Lanning, PhD

 Dr. Joseph Lanning is an educator, practitioner, and researcher active in sustainable development and food systems with a regional focus on southern Africa.
 His research focuses on the mixed livelihoods of rural Malawians as they navigate climatic, environmental, and economic risk and uncertainty in their efforts to achieve food security.
 He has conducted extended ethnographic research with farmers in Malawi examining agricultural decision-making.
 His recent collaborative research examined food insecurity and mental health among post-partum women in Malawi.
-Dr. Lanning oversees both the Global Master’s program in Development Practice and the undergraduate International Honors Program in Food Systems.
+Dr. Lanning is the chair of the Sustainability PhD program and oversees the Global Master’s program in Development Practice and the undergraduate International Honors Program in Food Systems.
 He has been involved in teaching agroecology in Malawi with the Zisinthe Farm and Community Garden, where he serves as a planning partner.

 See Dr. Lanning’s full list of publications